gleechi/gleechi.github.io/pages/1.1.0/unity/unity_component_vgrecorder.md

 {% include tip.html content="To make the VG_Recorder react appropriately to keyboard input, the Unity Editor needs to be in focus (by mouse click on the game window once)." %}

-### Important Note on the Files (@kai modify or delete this)

-In order to support recording and replaying {% include tooltip.html tooltip="SensorData" text="sensor data" %} and re-using that information, there will be recording files in each project.

 ## How to Replay Sensor Data

 In order to replay the recorded sensor data, a {% include tooltip.html tooltip="ReplayAvatar" text="replay avatar" %} needs to be created in [MyVirtualGrasp->Avatar](unity_component_myvirtualgrasp.1.1.0.html#avatars) (see [Avatar Types](avatars.1.1.0.html#avatar-types)), and corresponding skinned mesh renderer should be specified in _Replay Avatars_ entry.